madcampos/madcampos.github.io/src/content/blog/2024/02/metadata-for-the-masses.md

 Most of the tags are duplicated, with the exception of the description that uses the original tag and only adds the `property` attribute.
 ### Other social networks

-Luckly for us most social media platforms use the OpenGraph tags and only add things if needed be.
+Luckily for us most social media platforms use the OpenGraph tags and only add things if needed be.

 But for completeness sake, here are some links on documentation for other properties and social networks:
 - [Twitter](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started)